breakintoprogram/agon-mos/README.md

 - The Ethernet Smart Cable may be compatible with the tools running on Wine, though this combination has not been tested by me

 I currently build the official Quark software on a Windows XP KVM running on Ubuntu 20.04 LTS, using ZDS II Tools version 5.3.4, connecting to the Agon with the discontinued USB smart cable.

+It is recommended that building and testing the MOS is done via the ZDS II tools and a Zilog Smart Cable, otherwise there is an increased risk of bricking the Agon.

 Other options for developing C and eZ80 on the Agon are available.
 Please check the [Agon Programmers Group on Facebook](https://www.facebook.com/groups/667325088311886) for more information.